DevExpress-Examples/mvvm-application-with-wpf-bars/Readme.md

 </UserControl>
 ```

-<p>6.
-To test the project, add the following code to the main window</p>
+6. To test the project, add the following code to the main window:

 ```xml
 <Window x:Class="DXBarsAndMVVM.MainWindow"